Marcusng88/FraudGuard/README.md

 * **User Story:** As a buyer, I can purchase a listed NFT, which transfers ownership to my wallet.
 * **User Story:** As the AI Agent, I can call a specific function on the smart contract to attach a `FraudFlag` to a specific NFT object.

-### **2. AI Fraud Detection Agent (Backend: FastAPI, LangChain)**
+### **2. AI Fraud Detection Agent (Backend: FastAPI, LangChain + Google Gemini)**
-This is the "brain" that monitors and acts on suspicious activity.
+This is the "brain" that monitors and acts on suspicious activity using advanced AI.

-* **User Story (Visual AI):** As the agent, when a new NFT is minted, I will analyze its image, create a vector embedding, and compare it against a database of existing NFT images to detect potential plagiarism or duplicates.
+* **User Story (Visual AI with Gemini):** As the agent, when a new NFT is minted, I will use Google Gemini Pro Vision to analyze its image content, extract detailed descriptions, detect fraud indicators (plagiarism, AI-generation, low-effort content), and create vector embeddings using Google embeddings for similarity comparison.
 * **User Story (Behavioral AI):** As the agent, I will monitor on-chain events for simple red flags, such as a single wallet minting an unusually high number of NFTs in a short period.
 * **User Story (Enforcement):** As the agent, if I detect a high probability of fraud (either visual or behavioral), I will automatically sign and submit a transaction to the Sui network to flag the corresponding NFT object.